PontusO/EspATMQTT/README.md

-# A simple wrapper library for the MQTT functionality in the esp-at stack.
+# A simple wrapper library for the MQTT functionality in the ESP-AT stack.

 This library was developed to support the MQTT stack found in the ESP-AT interpreter.
 It forms a simple wrapper around the AT commands in order to make it easier to use, instead of sending AT commands over the serial port you can now use a simple C++ class with a well defined API to do the same.
 All the handling of the serial port is taken care of for you.